 And that's one cool thing about WW.
 You can also do the same thing just creating your own kind of weight loss program, without signing up for a plan like Weight Watchers.

 So what I really will be exploring a lot, here—on the site and behind the scenes—is ways to create a plan that works for you.

-Just because Atkins or Paleo worked for somebody else, doesn’t mean it will work for you.
-Because you’ve got to consider what you like, you’ve got to consider what you don’t like, you’ve got to consider your life and what’s going to work for your life.
+Just because Keto or Paleo or Plant Based eating worked for somebody else, doesn't mean it will work for you.
+Because you've got to consider what you like, you've got to consider what you don't like, you've got to consider your life and what's going to work for your lifestyle.

-The only thing that’s really going to work are things that you can do for the long-term.
+The only thing that's really going to work are changes that you can make for the long-term.
 Long-term changes.
-You can’t really think for the short-term.
+You can't really think for the short-term.
 And I finally figured that out.
-There were lots of things that I would tell myself I was going to do—when I wanted to lose weight quickly—but I came to understand that that’s not the solution.
+There were lots of things that I would tell myself I was going to do—when I wanted to lose weight quickly—but I came to understand that that's not the solution for lasting weight loss.